anakin4747/subnet/docs/OOP.md

     #endif // IP_ADDR_H

 The subnet block class consumes this public API of the IP address class.
 This class contains 4 ip_addr_t pointers.
 These must be allocated, constructed, destructed, and freed by subnet_block_t class.
 The attributes of those ip_addr cannot be accessed by the API and must use the provided behaviour functions to interact with their attributes.
 The ip_addr pointers must be pointer as they have not been defined yet but a pointers size is always known.
+So you couldn't have a ip_addr variable in the subnet_block struct without making the ip_addr's attributes public.
+The pointer allows for the isolation and information hiding.

     // subnet_block.c